MC-8/SDC-P4-advanced-lane-lines/project_writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To identify lines out of these lane-like pixels, a windowing approach was used.
 Starting from the bottom, a rectangular window is used to detect if there are many pixels (`50`) in the window, and if so, average their x coordinate, and that should yield a likely position of the line.
 This step is repeated by moving the window up, re-centering the rectangle around the newly found line (if any).
 After this sequence of pixel is found, I fit a 2nd order polynomial through them, which approximate each line to a parabola.
 This part of the algorithm results in the following image, where in green are represented the windowed rectangles and in yellow the fitted polynomial.
-This algorithm is in lines `105` to `187` in the Pipeline class.
+This algorithm is in lines `108` to `174` in the Pipeline class.
+The lines are checked against a minimum distance between them, and the resulting line, if valid, is updated using 20% of new information on the past, to filter line noise.

 ![alt text][rect_and_lines]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Using a second order polynomial makes easier to calculate the curvature of a line using well-known equations.
-See lines `208` to `218` for the steps.
+See lines `187` to `195` for the steps.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines  `278` through `298` in the Pipeline class in the `perspective_transform` function.
+I implemented this step in lines  `258` through `277` in the `Pipeline` class in the `perspective_transform` function.
 Here is an example of my result on a test image:

 ![alt text][final]